 Military Personnel and Veterans may be eligible for enrollment into the second or third semester of the Sierra College Associate Degree Nursing Program, based on work experience.
 Please meet with a veteran’s counselor prior to application submission.

-Pathway I – General ADN Program (enrollment into second semester)
+Pathway I – General ADN Program (enrollment into the second semester)

 - Education and experience* must meet all general entrance requirements of Sierra College and the nursing program. (*Experience must be equal to that of the NRSR 21 clinical experience.)

 - Recency requirements for certain prerequisite courses are in place (per program policy).

 - Course equivalency must be verified for each course according to Sierra College and program policy.

 - California Community Colleges currently does not provide equivalency of the Joint Service Transcript as an accredited college transcript at this time.

 - Candidates must meet the same eligibility requirements for admission into the Sierra College ADN program as other applicants, including completion of:

 B. General education courses for the Associate Science Degree (ASD)

 C. Achieve a minimum of 70 points on the multi-criteria entrance form